biojppm/rapidyaml/README.md

     * thread
   * [LGTM.com](https://lgtm.com/projects/g/biojppm/rapidyaml)

-ryml is also partially available in Python, with more languages to follow (see below).
+ryml is also [available in Python](https://pypi.org/project/rapidyaml/), with more languages to follow (see below).

 See also [the changelog](./changelog) and [the roadmap](./ROADMAP.md).